CollectionBuilder/collectionbuilder-gh/docs/google.md

 - Give the CSE a meaningful name, then click "Create".
 - Click "Control panel" to customize.
 - On "Setup", "Basics" tab, next to "Details", click "Search engine ID".
-- Copy the "Search engine ID" (a wierd string, for example `002151703305773322890:1pu3smhw1t8`), and paste into your project's `_config.yml` as the `google-cse-id` value.
+- Copy the "Search engine ID" (a weird string, for example `002151703305773322890:1pu3smhw1t8`), and paste into your project's `_config.yml` as the `google-cse-id` value.
 - Click "Look and feel" on the left side menu.
 - On the Layout tab, choose "Full width", then click "Save"
 - On the Themes tab, choose "Minimalist", then click "Save"

-# Note
+Adding the `google-cse-id` to your _config.yml will automatically populate the page /search/google-search.html in your final site and add a link to it from the lunr search page.
+The page is generated from the stub "pages/google-search.md".
+The CSE "Look and Feel" settings above will allow the CSE to integrate into the search page seamlessly.

+## Add Google Analytics

+Google Analytics can be automatically added by filling in the `google-analytics-id` in _config.yml.
+Set up an account at [Analytics](analytics.google.com/).
+Multiple properties can be included and/or combined under the same account and id.
+For example, if you have an existing Analytics id used on your websites, you can use the same one on your CollectionBuilder projects.

+The Analytics code is contained in _includes/head/google-analytics.html.
+It uses the most recent "Global site tag" script (see [gtag docs](https://developers.google.com/analytics/devguides/collection/gtagjs/)
+), with the [Anonymize IP](https://developers.google.com/analytics/devguides/collection/gtagjs/ip-anonymization) option set (provides basic privacy enhancement to your users).

+To avoid using Analytics during local development testing, it is only added in the template when building with `JEKYLL_ENV=production`.
+This is the default environment used when your site is built with GitHub Pages, so Analytics will automatically be added.

-when using locally, jekyll uses the development environment, and google analytics will not be added to the page. when built by gh-pages, it will automatically be added.
+If you are using Jekyll locally, by default it uses the "development" ENV, thus analytics will not be added.
+If you are manually building and deploying your site, you will need to use the command:

-if manually building, use environment variable on build command to include analytics `JEKYLL_ENV=production jekyll build`
+`JEKYLL_ENV=production jekyll build`